2018 in ILFJ

 The year 2018 is the third year in the history of the ILFJ, a Japanese Lethwei promotion and the year started with Lethwei in Japan 7: Yuki.
 The events are streamed online by FITE TV, AbemaTV in Japan and through television agreements with MNTV in Myanmar.

 List of events

 Lethwei in Japan 7: Yuki

 Lethwei in Japan 7: Yuki was a Lethwei event held on February 21, 2018 at the Korakuen Hall in Tokyo, Japan.

 Background

 For the main event, Myanmar rising star Tun Lwin Moe faced UFC, ROAD FC, Pancrase MMA veteran Shunichi Shimizu.
-Professional wrestler YABU and ZERO 1 athlete Chris Vice competed in the first 100kg bout of the promotion.
+Professional wrestler YABU and ZERO 1 athlete Chris Vice competed in the first 100 kg bout of the promotion.

 Results

 Lethwei in Japan 8: Samurai

 Lethwei in Japan 8: Samurai was a Lethwei event held on June 29, 2018 at the Korakuen Hall in Tokyo, Japan.

 Background

 This event marked the ILFJ debut of Myanmar Lethwei Champion Daiki Kaneko and the second fight of heavyweight Chris Vice in the organization.
 Japanese fighter Tokeshi Kohei defeated Lethwei veteran Saw Gaw Mu Do.